Snoozeds/yanta/README.md

 # yanta
 Yet Another Note-Taking App.
 Built using C# &amp; Gtk.
+Primarily built for Linux.

 Note: This app is within its very early stages, with a lot more features planned in the near future. \
 **Windows is not *currently* supported yet.** Or, rather, I have not tested this on Windows.